When will the children start school?

 What can we do to help prepare our child?

-Many children may now not be returning to pre-school before they start school.
-This may mean that they are more unsettled when they start in September.
+Pre-schools help to support children with their transitions to school, so please do let your current pre-school or nursery know that your child will be attending St James to help with this process.
 Please have regular conversations with your child about starting school.
 Allow them to share any worries and ask any questions about the process.
 Explain that they will be able to meet the adults before they start and that is it ok to feel uncertain.
 Our main priority is the wellbeing of the children; we are not expecting parents to feel they need to ‘pre-teach’ any particular skills.
 We will be adjusting our planning and environment to suit the needs of the children based on our initial assessments in September.

 Key things to continue to practise are: independent toileting, use of cutlery when eating and dressing and undressing independently.
 Opportunities to talk and share stories will also be beneficial.